CasePeak/CaseOS/README.md

 # CaseOS
-An operating system designed to work better then the garbage put out recently.
+An operating system designed to work better than the garbage put out recently.